Curriculum Statement & Planning Documents

 'THINKING MINDS' CURRICULUM APPROACH

-Our ambitious curriculum is made up of three major strands:
+Our ambitious curriculum is made up of two major strands:

 Our curriculum is underpinned by thinking tools and Rosenshine's principles of instruction to support our planning and delivery of learning.

-All teachers teach to school short term plans outlining clear learning objectives and success criteria, that align with the medium and long term plans in each subject.
-Children’s progress is measured against these and plans are adapted accordingly.
-Formative and summative pupil assessment informs ourpractice and in particular enables us to appropriately challenge every pupil.
+Formative and summative pupil assessment informs our practice and in particular enables us to appropriately challenge every pupil.
 It is our mission to enable all children to meet the lesson objectives and our uniformly high expectations.

 Monitoring is central to leaders and class teachers’ work.
-This is achieved through dialogue with pupils, in depth scrutiny of pupils’ work, monitoring of all planning, lesson observations and dialogue with staff.
+This is achieved through dialogue with pupils, in depth scrutiny of pupils’ work, monitoring of planning, lesson drop ins and dialogue with staff.
 Through monitoring and evaluation we have a clear understanding of pupils’ progress and standards, and can address the needs of each individual pupil.

 This protocol ensures subject leaders and teachers know what precisely is being taught, and in what order, so that pupils know more, remember more and can do more.
 This also ensures that class teachers and subject leaders have a shared understanding of appropriate challenge and of the extent to which learned information is retained long term.